Gramli/SmallApiToolkit/README.md

 # SmallApiToolkit
-**SmallApiToolkit** is a tool designed to help developers build small APIs more quickly and with greater ease.
+**SmallApiToolkit** is a tool designed to help developers build small or example APIs more quickly.
 It provides a range of features that streamline the creation of clean, maintainable, and well-structured API endpoints.

+## Motivation
+Many of my example or educational projects use similar abstractions, extensions, or middlewares for tasks like exception handling and logging.
+The main purpose of this library is to reduce boilerplate code in my projects.
+However, the abstraction idea behind **IHttpRequestHandler** and the **SendAsync** extension method is production-ready, as I am already using it.
+Feel free to adopt these ideas in your projects!

 ## RequestHandler
 To ensure Minimal API endpoints are clear and readable, **SmallApiToolkit** offers the **IHttpRequestHandler** interface.
 By implementing this interface in your handler, you can utilize the **SendAsync** extension method directly within the Minimal API endpoint.
 This method simplifies the process by automatically generating a JSON response based on the **IHttpRequestHandler** implementation.
 Additionally, every response is wrapped in a **DataResponse**, ensuring a consistent structure containing **Data** and **Errors**.